CodyPowellCC/IT-FILESERVER-LAB/README.md

 ![Fileserver-Creation](Fileserver-Creation.png)

-  - Set static IP for file server and set DNS to DC1
+  - Set static IP to 10.0.0.5 for file server and set DNS to DC1

 ![Static-IP](Static-IP.png)